-Democratic education is an ideal which implements democractic principles as a method of instruction and a way of life for it’s students.
-The school entrusts the students with their education, activities and behaviour and encouraged them to voice their opinions in matters concerning school matters.
+Democratic education implements democratic principles as a method of instruction and a way of life for its students.
+The school entrusts the students with their education, activities, and behavior and encouraged them to voice their opinions in matters concerning school matters.
 Teachers are there to help rather than to instruct.
 By allowing the students to practice, rather than just read about democracy, democratic education aims to create a community of individuals with a strong sense of equality and justice.
 To see how it works in practice, read on!

 Democratic Education is based on the belief that children themselves know best what is good for them.
 The job of a school is to provide a democratic structure in which kids can discover their interests and learn how to live in a community that solves conflicts together.
 The ideal: to grow up in absence of fear and to become responsible, empathic and self-determined citizens.

 The idea is not new.
 In 1693 the philosopher John Locke wrote that “things children learn, should never be a burden to them.”
 Some 200 years later the writer Leo Tolstoy opened a school for peasant children on his estate in Russia.
 The school evolved from ideas introduced by teachers and pupils.
 One of the principles was that the students had the right to not listen to the teacher.

 The first democratic school that still exists, is Summerhill in Suffolk, England.
 It was founded in 1921 by A.S.
 Neill who believed that a school should be made for the child, rather than the other way around.
 Class attendance is voluntary.
 Some children may spend weeks in the woods or do nothing all day, while others choose to learn math or try out reading class.
 When they grow older many turn to traditional subjects with full focus when they realize that they need them for college entrance exams.